In most cases, if your car air conditioner is blowing warm air, A/C Pro is the fast, easy way to fix it yourself and save money.

 You drive a hybrid or electric car.

-This is because most hybrid cars (and all electric vehicles) use an electric A/C compressor, which requires a different type of compressor oil.
+Don’t ruin your hybrid or electric car with A/C Pro.
+Most hybrid cars (and all electric vehicles) use an electric A/C compressor, which requires a different type of compressor oil.
 A/C Pro contains compressor oil, but it’s the type used in regular belt-driven A/C systems.

 It took less than two weeks for your A/C to go from cold to hot.